ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 For an OVHcloud Web Hosting plan, you will need to authorise its gateway IP address.

 To find the ** gateway IP address** go to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
-Click the `Web` tab, then click on ` Hosting plans`{.action} in the left column.
+Click the `Web` tab, then click on `Hosting plans`{.action} in the left column.
 Select your Web Hosting plan in the list, then click on the `FTP - SSH` tab.

-Here, look for “**FTP server”**, which will show you the cluster number you are on, as shown below.
+Here, look for **FTP server**, which will show you the cluster number you are on, as shown below.

 ![clouddb](images/clouddb-add-ip-step3.png){.thumbnail}

-Once you have retrieved the number of the cluster on which your Web Hosting plan  is located, go to the “[List of IP addresses for clusters and Web Hostings”](../liste-des-adresses-ip-des-clusters-et-hebergements-web/){.external} page.
-It will contain the gateway IP address for each cluster.
+Once you have retrieved the number of the cluster on which your Web Hosting plan is located, go to the [IP address list for Web Hosting clusters](../list-of-ip-addresses-of-web-hosting-clusters/).
+It provides the gateway IP address for each cluster.

 > [!warning]
 >